IIITLucknowSWEngg/CSITTeam013/Assignment1/Stakeholders.md

 ### 3.1 Users
 - **Free Users:**
-These users access a limited range of content with ads.
+These users access a limited range of content with ads who need login.
 They typically serve as a base for potential premium users.
 Their feedback on ads and free content is important to improve monetization strategies and user experience.

 - **Subscribers (Premium Users):**
-Premium users pay for access to exclusive content or ad-free streaming.
+Premium users pay for access to exclusive content or ad-free streaming who need login.
 They are the main source of revenue and their experience is prioritized, with exclusive benefits like early access to content, higher video quality, or exclusive shows.
 Their satisfaction drives retention and growth of the platform.